Delhi–Meerut Regional Rapid Transit System

-The Delhi–Meerut Regional Rapid Transit System, also known as Delhi–Meerut RRTS and colloquially Rapid Rail, is a partially operational 82.15 km-long semi high-speed rail regional transit corridor that will connect the cities of Delhi, Ghaziabad and Meerut in the National Capital Region (NCR).
-It is the first of the four rapid rail corridors envisioned under the first phase of the RapidX project managed by the National Capital Region Transport Corporation (NCRTC).
-Designed to allow a maximum speed of 180 km/h, the distance between Delhi and Meerut will be traversed in less than 60 minutes.
-The project is being developed at a cost of ₹30274 crore.
-Originating from Jangpura, the corridor will run through Sarai Kale Khan (the station is yet to become operational), which will serve as the terminal for the three planned corridors in Delhi, before concluding at Modipuram in Meerut.
-It will comprise 16 stations and two depots at Duhai and Modipuram.
+The Delhi–Meerut Regional Rapid Transit System, also known as Delhi–Meerut RRTS and colloquially Rapid Rail, is an 82.15 km-long semi high-speed rail regional transit corridor that connects the cities of Delhi, Ghaziabad and Meerut in the National Capital Region.
+It is the first of the four rapid rail corridors envisioned under the first phase of the Namo Bharat project managed by the National Capital Region Transport Corporation (NCRTC).
+Designed to allow a maximum speed of 180 km/h, it uses the Namo Bharat (trainset) designed by the French rolling stock manufacturer Alstom at its engineering centre in Hyderabad, Telangana, and was manufactured in Savli, Gujarat.
+The train has an aerodynamic design which reduces the drag when it travels and is operated at a speed of 160 km/h (99 mph); the distance between Delhi and Meerut is traversed in less than 60 minutes.
+The project was developed at a cost of ₹30274 crore.
+Originating from Jangpura, the corridor will run through Sarai Kale Khan, which will serve as the terminal for the three planned corridors in Delhi, before concluding at Modipuram in Meerut.
+It comprises 16 stations and two depots at Duhai and Modipuram.

 Construction of the Delhi–Meerut RRTS began in June 2019.
-Though initially planned for full commissioning by 2024, the system has been beset with a series of delays and has only been partially operational since October 2023.
+Though initially planned for full commissioning by 2024, the system was beset with a series of delays and was only partially operational from October 2023 to February 2026.

 Its rollout has taken place in multiple stages, starting with a 17 km priority corridor between Sahibabad and Duhai Depot that itself opened months behind schedule.
 Subsequent extensions to Modinagar North (6 March 2024), Meerut South (18 August 2024), and New Ashok Nagar (5 January 2025), originally planned for earlier dates in 2024 and 2025, were also delayed, missing their respective deadlines by several months.
-As a result, the full 82.15 km corridor from Sarai Kale Khan in Delhi to Modipuram in Meerut has now missed three successive deadlines for complete operationalisation.
-Commercial operations on the Delhi–Meerut RRTS corridor are currently limited to the 55 km stretch between New Ashok Nagar in Delhi and Meerut South in Uttar Pradesh.
+As a result, the full 82.15 km corridor from Sarai Kale Khan in Delhi to Modipuram in Meerut missed three successive deadlines for complete operationalisation.

-As of October 2025, although all civil work, testing, and trial runs have been completed, the remaining stretches remain unopened.
-Officials have stated that full operations will begin only after a formal inauguration by the Prime Minister.
+Although all civil work, testing, and trial runs have been completed by October 2025, the remaining stretches remained unopened until February 2026.
+Officials had earlier stated that full operations would commence only after a formal inauguration by the Prime Minister of India.

-The ownership of the corridor and its trains is vested with the National Capital Region Transport Corporation, under whose aegis the construction is also underway.
 DB RRTS Operations India, a subsidiary of Germany's Deutsche Bahn, is the corridor's operator.
 Upon inauguration, the RRTS became the first regional transit system of India, and has also been designated the fastest rapid transit train in the nation with an operational speed of 160 km/h.